Breadcrumb

 What is s, βeta-thalassemia

-S, beta-thalassemia is an inherited (genetic) condition that affects the hemoglobin in blood.
+S, beta-thalassemia is an inherited (genetic) condition that affects the hemoglobin and red blood cells.
 Hemoglobin is a part of your red blood cells, which carry oxygen to your body.

 There are different types of S, beta-thalassemia.
 These types can be more or less severe depending on the amount of normal hemoglobin in your baby’s blood.
 The more normal hemoglobin that your baby has, the less severe their condition may be.